When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 It’s a great stand-in for synthetic oil, which sometimes carries harmful toxins.

-Natural oils such as avocado oil are great natural moisturizers.
+Natural oils such as avocado oil or coconut oil are great natural moisturizers.
 They also work to combat acne and give your skin an overall even, smooth appearance.

 Bad Ingredients To Avoid